What We Do

 Note Takers Club (NTC)

 The Note Takers Club (NTCs) are notes prepared for certain classes by groups of students managed by BUGS.
 There are writers who assemble notes based on class material, editors who proof-read the notes, and coordinators who ensure everything is printed and delivered to the students.
-For more details, visit the NTC page.
+NTCs can be purchased at the BUGS Office

 U1 Meet and Greet